-Last year Morgan served as City Council Chaplain and her first year, Morgan was appointed to serve as Floor Leader.
-She also received the "Charles D. Webb Award" her first year.
-It's the City Council's most prestigious internal award, bestowed annually, by the outgoing President, to the Council Member that best exemplifies the extraordinary commitment to public service demonstrated by the late Charles D. Webb during his years on the City Council.
+Last year, Morgan served on the Transportation, Energy and Utilities Committee and the Rules Committee.
+She was also appointed to the original 5 member committee seeking information on the possible sale of JEA.
+Prior to that, she served as City County Chaplain and during her first year, Morgan was appointed to serve as Floor Leader.
+She has also received the “Charles D. Webb Award” her first year.
+It’s the City Council's most prestigious internal award, bestowed annually, by the outgoing President, to the Council Member that best exemplifies the extraordinary commitment to public service demonstrated by the late Charles D. Webb during his years on the City Council.
 Mr. Webb served on the City Council from 1971 until his death in 1976.

 Morgan is currently a media and public relations consultant focusing on delving into community outreach for local and regional clients.
-She has been a lifelong community servant using her communication and public relations experience to volunteer with dozens of organizations from the Bridge of Northeast Florida, PACE Center for Girls, the Diabetes Association, Cancer Society, Children’s Home Society, numerous PTAs, and the Arlington YMCA to educational institutions like Edward Waters College.
+She has been a lifelong community servant using her communication and public relations experience to volunteer with dozens of organizations from United Way, the Bridge of Northeast Florida, PACE Center for Girls, the Diabetes Association, Cancer Society, Children’s Home Society, numerous PTAs, the Arlington YMCA to numerous educational institutions including Edward Waters College.

-Morgan has a host of honors ranging from– media awards to Girl Scouts Women of Distinction and Media Woman of the Year in Atlanta GA.
-She has also garnered recognition from the Women of Color Cultural Foundation, the YWCA, Diabetes Association and the American Heart Association.
+Morgan has a host of honors ranging from– media awards to Girl Scouts Women of Distinction.
+She has also garnered recognition from the Women of Color Cultural Foundation, the YWCA, Diabetes Association, and the American Heart Association.